VasanthKumarTR/proxmox-templates/Proxmox/Packer/README.md

 This directory contains Packer configuration to build an Ubuntu 24.04 template VM in Proxmox.

+## Versions Used

+This template has been tested with the following specific versions:

+- **Proxmox Virtual Environment**: 8.4.0
+- **Packer**: v1.12.0
+- **Ubuntu**: 24.04 LTS (using ubuntu-24.04.2-live-server-amd64.iso)

 ## Prerequisites

-1. [Packer](https://www.packer.io/downloads) installed on your machine (v1.12.0 or later recommended)
+1. [Packer](https://www.packer.io/downloads) installed on your machine (v1.12.0 or later)
-2. Access to a Proxmox server
+2. Access to a Proxmox server running version 8.4.0+
-3. Ubuntu 24.04 ISO image already uploaded to Proxmox (in local:iso storage)
+3. Ubuntu 24.04.2 ISO image already uploaded to Proxmox (in local:iso storage)

 ## Configuration